dftfeDevelopers/dftfe/README.md

 About
 -----

-DFT-FE is a C++ code for materials modeling from first principles using Kohn-Sham density functional theory.
+DFT-FE is a C++ code for materials modeling from first principles using Kohn-Sham density functional theory, developed by the Computational Materials Physics Group at University of Michigan(http://www-personal.umich.edu/~vikramg/).
 It is based on adaptive finite-element discretization that handles all-electron and pseudopotential calculations in the same framework, and incorporates scalable and efficient solvers for the solution of the Kohn-Sham equations.
 Importantly, DFT-FE can handle general geometries and boundary conditions, including periodic, semi-periodic and non-periodic systems.
 DFT-FE code builds on top of the deal.II library for everything that has to do with finite elements, geometries, meshes, etc., and, through deal.II on p4est for parallel adaptive mesh handling.